nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Removing a contact's field while all contacts are being shown
     1. Prerequisites: At least one contact in the shown list.

-    2. Test case: `remove 1 l/`<br>
+    1. Test case: `remove 1 l/`<br>
-       Expected: First contact language field is removed.
+       Expected: The language field of the first contact is removed.
 Language field in the person detail panel becomes empty.

-    3. Test case: `remove 1 l/ t/`<br>
+    1. Test case: `remove 1 l/ t/`<br>
-       Expected: First contact language and tag fields are removed.
+       Expected: The language and tag field of the first contact are removed.
 Language and tag field in the person detail card becomes empty.

-    4. Test case: `remove 1 t/friends`<br>
+    1. Test case: `remove 1 t/friends`<br>
-       Expected: First contact tag is removed only if its tag name previously was `friends`.
+       Expected: The language field of the first contact is removed only if its tag name previously was `friends`.
 Otherwise, an error message is shown as the field does not exist in the SOCKet.

-    5. Test case: `remove 0 t/`<br>
+    1. Test case: `remove 0 t/`<br>
        Expected: No contact field is removed.
 An error message is shown as the given index is invalid.
 An error is logged in the console.

-    6. Test case: `remove 0`<br>
+    1. Test case: `remove 0`<br>
        Expected: No contact field is removed.
 An error message is shown as the given syntax is invalid.
 An error is logged in the console.

 ### Deleting a contact